 The older we get, the less melatonin our body produces.
 This fact suggests that sleep disorders that occur in old age are related to the decrease in melatonin levels.
-That is why people sleeping over 55 years in Germany are admitted to sleep medication containing melatonin.
-Each tablet contains a dose of two milligrams.
+That is why people over 55 years of age in the UK are prescribed natural sleeping pills containing melatonin.
+Each pill contains a dose of 4 milligrams.

 The drug is suitable for the short-term treatment of sleep disorders due to poor sleep quality (primary sleep disorders).
 However, sleep disorders caused by a disease or certain medications can not be treated with melatonin.
 However, the treatment of primary sleep disorders is also controversial, because in about half of the patients, the sleep aid has no effect.

 Tip: If you suffer from sleep disorders, you should definitely take care to sleep in a darkened room so that the pineal gland can disperse as long as possible melatonin.